garethltm/obsibrain/COMPSCI367 - Artificial Intelligence/week09/Logic-based Planning algorithms.md

 -  [[Logic Programming]]-based planning
 	- Prolog planner

-- States → logical sentences
+- States can be expressed as logical sentences
 - Actions → logical rules that describe the effect (where you capture state transitions)

 - Goal → this is only true if a sequence of actions are true which triggers a sequence of state transitions that links the initial state with the goal